McChuck05/Falsish/README.md

 * Useful (sort of) error messages are introduced.
 * Note that, with the exception of the ` assembly command, existing FALSE programs will run in Falsish.

 Falsish, although completely functional, is still a work in progress.
+With the addition of the stack reversal function, Falsish is a Turing complete language.
+A reversible stack is a deque, or conceptually two separate stacks with shared elements.

 For more information of Falsish, see:
 * https://esolangs.org/wiki/Falsish